edrlab/thorium-reader-doc/content.en/300_accessibility/310_screenReaders.md

 Attention !

-Accessibility features addressed to assistive technologies may be affected by the quality of the files being played.
+Accessibility features addressed to assistive technologies are strongly affected by the quality of the book files.

 {{< /hint >}}